Home Entertainment in Vancouver Vancouver Theatre Companies and Theatre Venues Vancouver Fringe Festival

 Vancouver Fringe Festival performances take place at a number of different venues.
 Most are on Granville Island, but a few are in other areas around downtown Vancouver.

-Theatres and other venues that participated in the Vancouver Fringe Festival on Granville Island in 2021 are listed below.
+Some theatres and venues participating in the Vancouver Fringe Festival this year are listed below.

-• Performance Works – a 200-seat theatre and multi-purpose venue at 1218 Cartwright Street.
-There is to be a bar open to festival-goers here.
+- Performance Works – a 200-seat theatre and multi-purpose venue at 1218 Cartwright Street.

 More Tips & Advice